concordium-cl/sandbox/.github/ISSUE_TEMPLATE/task.md

 - [ ] subtask 2
 - [ ] subtask 3

-*Add label for
+*Add label for component and priority.*
-- component
-- priority*